cofinalsubnets/lisa/readme.md

 # lips
-low-level virtual lisp machine and self-hosting compiler. tested on x86 and ARM.
+64-bit lisp dialect tested on x86 and ARM.

+## fun features
+- interactive self-hosting partially-evaluating threaded code compiler
+- tiny fast copying garbage collector
+- opportunistic list deduplication

+## lisp qualities
+- strict lexically scoped lisp-1 with short function words and no superfluous parentheses
+- lists and definitions (except at toplevel) are immutable
+- lax eval semantics eg. `(ev (L + 1 2 3)) = (ev '(+ 1 2 3))`
+- `()` is self-quoting and false
+- `.` is a regular symbol

 ## build / install
 are you on linux? `make` should work. otherwise consult the makefile for the C compiler invocation. `make install` puts the binary and prelude under `~/.local` by default.

 ## special forms
 with scheme equivalents